owickstrom/wickstrom.tech/src/posts/2026-05-13-catching-typos-website-browser-testing.md

-One neat thing about [Bombadil's specification language](https://antithesishq.github.io/bombadil/3-specification-language.html#specification-language) is that it's TypeScript that can use external NPM packages.
-I've written a specification that spell-checks my website --- including the very blog post you're reading now --- and I want to share how that turned out.
+One neat thing about [Bombadil's specification language](https://antithesishq.github.io/bombadil/3-specification-language.html#specification-language) is that it's plain TypeScript, with access to external NPM packages.
+I've written a specification that spell-checks my website --- what you're reading now --- and I want to share how that turned out.

-The inner loop:
+The inner loop (spell-checking):

 : Bombadil randomly walks the website and collects misspelled words as property violations.
 The specification uses